-Strasbourg is known for many things – as the capital of the historic wine-growing region, Alsace; as the seat of the European Parliament; as the setting of one of the world’s biggest and oldest Christmas markets; and as a border city that derives from both French and German cultures – an intoxicating mix of countryside hospitality and multicultural charm.
+Strasbourg is known for many things – as the capital of the historic wine-growing region of Alsace, as the seat of the European Parliament, as the Capital of Christmas, and as a border city that derives from both French and German cultures.
+The vibe you get as you go around the city is an intoxicating mix of countryside hospitality and cosmopolitan, multicultural charm.

-Whether you’re here for the wine, the history and culture, or just to relax for a little holiday, there’s a lot to love in Strasbourg.
+Whether you’re coming for the wine and food, the history and culture, or just to relax for a little holiday, there’s a lot to love in Strasbourg.

-- What to see and do in Strasbourg
+- How to spend 2 days in Strasbourg

 - Where to eat and drink

-- Beyond Strasbourg – exploring the Alsace region
+- Beyond Strasbourg – where to go next

 This walking itinerary is only 3 KM long and covers the essential sights in Strasbourg’s historic center.
 Depending on how much you want to linger in certain areas, you can do this in half a day or stretch it out to two days.